How Much Traffic Is From Organic Search | Organic Click-Through Rates- 2025

 • Ads are now more prominent – so more space on each results page is dedicated to them.

-• Google Shopping now shows up on many transactional queries, listing more products for each query, so it takes more space on the results page.
+• Google Shopping now appears on many transactional queries, listing more products for each query, which takes up more space on the results page.

 • More subtle ad labeling, so ads appear less noticeable.